 Whether the case is filed by an attorney or a petitioner in pro per, only about 20% of all probate cases filed are approved on the first hearing.

 Although only about 20% of all probate filings get approved at the first hearing, if your case is one of the lucky ones and all goes well, the Order for Probate will be approved.
-At that point, Letters can be issued b the Court Clerk.
-“Letters” is the key document that gets the probate proceeding moving along.
-“Letters” is the document of authority that gives the personal representative to authority to manage the assets of the estate and perform their other duties.
+At that point, the Court Clerk can issue the Letters.
+“Letters” is the document of authority that starts the probate timeline and gives the personal representative the authority to manage the assets of the estate and do their other duties.

 Corporations are formed pursuant to state law and have shareholders, are managed by a board of directors, and the daily affairs are administered by officers.
 Similarly, a limited liability company (LLC) has members and may be managed by one or more managers.
 Most often, both entities must pay franchise taxes, but may have different federal tax liabilities.